nickfargo/state/README.md

 #### Implications of selected attribute combinations

-A `history` state that also is or inherits `immutable` can record and traverse its history more efficiently, since it has the prior knowledge that its records cannot contain any local or downstream mutations that would otherwise need to be detected and interstitially applied over the course of a traversal.
+A `history` state that also is or inherits `immutable` can record and traverse its history more efficiently, since it has the foreknowledge that its records cannot contain any local or downstream mutations that would otherwise need to be detected and interstitially applied over the course of a traversal.

 <a name="concepts--data" href="#concepts--data" />